"createInput"

 This property is a hint to the server about the format and type of the MQTT message payload.

 This property does not cause server to validate the MQTT payload to see if it matches the type you set.
 The server stores the payload as is without validation.
-For example, if you set the type to
+For example, setting the type to

 "json"